otaviorojas/crud-api-golang/README.md

 This is a basic CRUD using GOLANG

-We can access the API in: herokulink
+You can access the API in: https://go-apis.herokuapp.com

 ## Database (MYSQL)
 - Create an database with name "school" and one table like this (MYSQL example):